Amla Juice Recipe: Fresh, Preserved & Mixed — 3 Methods

 Cold press. ~95%.
 Medium (needs juicer).
 24-48 hours.

-Tip: If you make cold press amla juice for the week, add lemon juice (1 tbsp per 200 ml) and store in an airtight glass jar.
-It will last 3-4 days refrigerated — longer than blender juice, shorter than the boiled version.
+Tip: If you make cold press amla juice for the week, add lemon juice.
+Use 1 tbsp per 200 ml.
+Store it in an airtight glass jar.
+It will last 3-4 days in the fridge.
+This is longer than blender juice.
+It is shorter than the boiled version.

 4 Mixed Amla Juice Combos